UAE: 3 Bangladeshis get life imprisonment, 54 to be jailed and deported for rioting

 Abu Dhabi Federal Court of Appeal pronounced the verdict and sentenced these expats for illegal gathering on July 22.
 The court also ordered their deportation at the end of their prison terms and the confiscation of all seized devices.

-This came after investigations supervised and conducted by a team of thirty Public Prosecution members confirmed the involvement of the accused in committing the crimes of gathering in a public place with the intent to riot and disturb public security.
+The defendants were brought to trial after an investigation led by a team of 30 investigators confirmed their involvement in gathering in public, inciting unrest, disrupting public security, and promoting such gatherings and protests, including recording and disseminating audiovisual footage of these actions online.
+Several of the defendants confessed to the crimes with which they were accused.

-The accused reportedly also filmed visual and audio clips of these acts and published them on the Internet.
-Many of the accused confessed and admitted to committing the crimes attributed to them.
+During the trial, covered by the media, the Public Prosecution demanded the maximum penalty for the accused.

-During the trial, the Public Prosecution demanded the maximum penalty be imposed.
+The court heard a witness who confirmed that the defendants gathered and organised large-scale marches in several streets of the UAE in protest against decisions made by the Bangladeshi government.
+This led to riots, disruption of public security, obstruction of law enforcement, and endangerment of public and private property.
+The police had warned the protesters, ordering them to disperse, to which they were unresponsive.

-The defence attorney, who was appointed by the court to defend the accused, argued that there was no criminal intent in this gathering and that the evidence of the accusation was insufficient, demanding the acquittal of the accused of what was attributed to them.
+The court-appointed defence lawyer argued that there the gathering had no criminal intent and that the evidence was insufficient, demanding the acquittal of the defendants.
+However, the court found sufficient evidence of their guilt and convicted them accordingly.

 Protests erupted in Bangladesh against preferential hiring rules that prioritise women, residents of less developed districts, and other disadvantaged sections over merit-based selection.